mfouesneau/pyphot/README.rst

   pip install pyphot

+  pip install git+https://github.com/mfouesneau/pyphot   # if you want the unreleased version

 * Manual installation

-download the repository and run the setup
+Download the repository and run the setup

 .. code::

-  python setup.py install
+  pip install .